 The good news is you can enact lawn maintenance to kill visible dandelions and take steps to prevent them from growing and taking over your lawn.

-In this post, we’ll cover what you need to know.
+In this post, we’ll cover what you need to know and how to get rid of and kill dandelions.
 Here’s a closer look:

 How Do I Know if there are Dandelions Growing?